-Search Engine Optimization is the practice of increasing your website’s position in the search engine’s results pages, thereby increasing your traffic from the search engines and increasing your visibility.
-While the SEO language isn’t as technical as in web design or programming, some of the terms can have you scratching your head as you delve into the SEO field.
+Search Engine Optimization is the practice of organically increasing your website’s position in the search engine’s results pages, thereby increasing traffic to your website and business from the search engines and increasing your visibility.
+While the SEO language isn’t as technical as it is in web design or programming, some of the terms can have you scratching your head as you dive into the field.

 Here are a few of the common SEO terms defined and explained to give you a head start:

 Alt image tags: The alt image tag provides the “alternative text” for an image.
 Since search engines can’t read images and graphics, you should always provide text that describes the image and incorporate keywords when possible.
 The alternative text will show up if the image can’t be displayed or for users who use screen readers (i.e. visually impaired users).

 Anchor text: This is the clickable text in a hyperlink.
 Marketers typically use keywords that describe the linked page as their anchor text, which can help in ranking higher in the SERPS.
 Be wary of having the exact same anchor text linking back to your site on all back links.
 It doesn’t look organic and Google is growing suspicious.